code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 By annotating a parameter of the handling method with `@XPathParam` we can bind it to the [evaluation of an XPath expression](http://docs.spring.io/spring-ws/docs/current/reference/htmlsingle/#server-xpath-param){:target="_blank"}.
 In other words we only need to specify the elements we need as parameters of the handling method annotated with `@XPathParam`.
 This way we only get what we need with a minimal assumption on the received structure.

 In the `OrderHistoryEndpoint` we define the XPath expression to extract the user ID and then define it as a parameter of the `getOrderHistory()` handling method.

-In this tutorial we simply log the received <var>'userId'</var> and then in a real-life example typically a database lookup would be performed to retrieve the user's orders.
+In this tutorial we simply log the received <var>'userId'</var>.
+In a real-life example typically a database lookup would be performed to retrieve the user's orders.
 In the below code we simply generate a fix response that contains three orders.

 ``` java
 package com.codenotfound.ws.endpoint;